 At FlyOver you experience the virtual reality thrill of flying over the country and wondering at the amazing scenery and sights as you soar over mountains, lakes and glaciers.

-Prior to the ride you learn a little of how Iceland was settled by the Vikings and how it was created, from its original inhabitants…trolls.
+Before the ride, you learn a little about how the country was settled by the Vikings and how it was created, from its original inhabitants…trolls.
 This new experience is well worth a visit, perhaps on a free day in the city or as an evening activity.

 The Lava Centre in Hvolsvöllur, opened following the closure of the Eyjafjallajökull exhibition, is a new and exciting way of seeing how Iceland was created, this time from the scientific viewpoint.

-As well as a short film on the recent volcanic activity the centre has a walk through interactive educational exhibition where students can see how volcanoes are formed, how tectonics work, and define Iceland as well as seeing in real time the multiple earthquakes that shake Iceland daily.
+As well as a short film on the recent volcanic activity the centre has a walk-through interactive educational exhibition where students can see how volcanoes are formed, how tectonics work, and define Iceland as well as see in real time the multiple earthquakes that shake the island daily.

 Groups who have visited this attraction have really enthused about it and I can see why - it is a great way to see how it works before visiting the sites concerned.